Navigating

 environment.

-those who have well-developed first language skills (for their
+that those who have well-developed first language skills (for

 and easily.
 The reverse is also true.
 The whole notion of bilingual